 Specific Objectives Indicative Actions Accelerating the translation of cutting-edge research into commercial applications at a regional level.
 Action RSO1.1.4: Establish a new "Smart Hub" model for regional innovation and entrepreneurial training.
 The model will integrate critical elements of a research and innovation (R&I) ecosystem with entrepreneurial approaches, thus accelerating time to market from research concept to spin-outs, new product introduction, licences and innovations.
 The new regional Smart Hubs for Entrepreneurial Research and Innovation will be established in key thematic areas aligned with the Ireland's Smart Specialisation Strategy and regional strategic priorities.
-Supporting innovation diffusion, enterprise innovation and entrepreneurship in the regions.
 Action RSO1.1.5: Develop new immersive-based, needs-led innovation training programmes, closely aligned to S3 in the regions and capable of attracting high calibre individuals and inter-disciplinary teams who, through their immersion and observation of real needs in their immersive environment and the use of a design methodology, will be supported to generate product and process ideas, new IP and in some cases, the creation of high-potential-start-ups (HPSUs) from research.
 These programmes will build on existing international and national best practice connecting on multiple levels with the industry sector clusters in the regions.
 RSO1.3 Enhancing sustainable growth and competitiveness of SMEs and job creation in SMEs, including by productive investments.
 The following types of action will be taken under this priority to enhance sustainable growth and competitiveness of SMEs and job creation in SMEs, including by productive investment, in the regions and sub-regions of the programme area.
 Strengthening and developing functional regional ecosystems that support innovation diffusion, enterprise innovation and entrepreneurship in the regions.
 Action RSO1.3.1: Provide appropriate infrastructure and key staff resources to deliver innovative solutions including support programmes to support entrepreneurship, start-ups and scaling companies.
 This will include: Delivery of small to medium scale regional projects (with minimum or no building requirements) or expansion of existing regional ecosystem projects.
 Scoping and preparing new large-scale regional projects, e.g., design and planning, project development, recruitment of key managers.
 Delivery of large-scale regional capital investment projects that provide key strategic infrastructural solutions to support the regional ecosystem.
-Actions will be targeted at strategic regional locations where an identifiable deficit exists in key infrastructure which is necessary to develop functional regional ecosystems which can support this client base.
-Projects must be collaborative in nature, they must be innovative, viable and sustainable with metrics and Key Performance Indicators (KPI's) which provide additionality to the existing regional infrastructure.